vlahm/git_workshop/README.md

 ## Branch-based collaboration

-More versatile, but you need to be aware of which branch you're working in.
+Versatile, but you need to be aware of which branch you're working in.
 Can be managed entirely through Rstudio.

 1. Make sure you don't have any unstaged changes (`git status` or _check the Git tab_).
 2. Create a new branch with your name, e.g. `git checkout -b mike`, _or click New Branch, type your name, click Create_
 5. Everyone create a file named `\<your name\>.txt` .
 Add a few lines of text to it.
 Then add, commit, push.
 6. Everyone initiate a pull request from your branch to the main branch on GitHub.
    1. Select the new branch from the dropdown all the way to the left of the green Code button.
-   1. Click "Contribute" → "Open pull request"
+   2. Click "Contribute" → "Open pull request"
-   2. Provide title and description.
+   3. Provide title and description.
 You can automatically close issues with e.g. "closes #5" in your description ([details](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests)).
-   3. "Create pull request".
+   4. "Create pull request".
 Confirm.
 7. Everyone merge someone else's PR.
 8. Everyone `git pull upstream main` _or switch back to the main branch and click Pull_ to update local code.